f5devcentral/f5-xc-terraform-examples/workflow-guides/application-delivery-security/migration/application_migration_from_VMware_to_Nutanix_and_ocp.rst

 .. image:: ./assets/dc_initiate_traffic_to_ocp_n_nutanix.jpg

-We can steer proportianlly by adjusting the weights, but now set the weight of VMware origin pool to 0, but the weights of Nutanix and OCP origin pool remains same, i.e 1 and save the Load Balancer.
+We can steer proportionally by adjusting the weights, but now we will set the weight of VMware origin pool to 0, but the weights of Nutanix and OCP origin pool remains same, i.e 1 and save the Load Balancer.

 .. image:: ./assets/mig_vmware_to_nutanix_ocp_vmware_zero.jpg

-By sending traffic, we can able to see all the requests reaches Nutanix and OCP but not VMware.
+By sending traffic, we can able to see all the requests reaches Nutanix and OCP but not to VMware.

 .. image:: ./assets/logs_vmware_to_nutanix_ocp.jpg